davidrmiller/neural2d/README.md

 For illustrations of various convolution kernels, see [this Wikipedia article](http://en.wikipedia.org/wiki/Kernel_%28image_processing%29)

-For example, the following topology config file defines a convolution filter with a 2x2 kernel that is applied to the input layer, then the results are combined with a reduced-resolution fully-connected pathway.
-The blue connections are the convolution connections; the green connections are regular neural connections:
+In the following illustration, the topology config file defines a convolution filter with a 2x2 kernel that is applied to the input layer, then the results are combined with a reduced-resolution fully-connected pathway.
+The blue connections in the picture are the convolution connections; the green connections are regular neural connections:

     input size 8x8